watson-developer-cloud/company-insights/README.md

+# Deprecation notice

+This code is still avaliable for use and likely still works, but it it no longer being actively maintained or supported by IBM.

 # Company Insights powered by IBM Watson

 See the "personality" of your companies twitter feed and compare it to your competitors.